chiubaca/notes/permanent-notes/to-baby-calvin.md

 title: To my baby boy
 publish_date: 2025-01-29
 last_updated: 2025-01-29
-description: A letter to my new son
+description: words to my baby boy as a new father
 status: live
 tags:
   - calvin